 - Darwalla, T.; Fuchs-Chesney, J. Raj, S. Brinkley, C. (2022, forthcoming) All Roads Lead to the Farmers Market?: Using Network Analysis to measure the orientation and central actors in a Community Food System through a Case Comparison of Yolo and Sacramento County, California.
 Journal of Agriculture and Human Values. https://doi.org/10.1007/s10460-022-10345-y

 - Raj, S; Roodbar, S. Brinkley, C. (2022) Food Security and Climate Change: Differences in impacts and adaptation strategies for rural communities in the Global South and North.
 Frontiers in Sustainable Food Systems

 - Brinkley, C., Manser, G. M., & Pesci, S. (2021).
 Growing pains in local food systems: a longitudinal social network analysis on local food marketing in Baltimore County, Maryland and Chester County, Pennsylvania.
-Agriculture and Human Values, 1-17.
+Journal of Agriculture and Human Values, 1-17.